TheHylianLegend/MainePad-Finder/Phase2/Queries/Query Optimization & Indexing.md

 # Query Optimization & Indexing
-This section analyzes how we improved the performance of key MainePad-Finder queries
+This section analyzes why we chose the indecies we have for MainePad-Finder and how we improved the performance of two of our key queries.

 ## Indexing Choices
 We created a small set of indexes to support the most common access patterns